 - drive adoption of 360?

 Did We See True “Born For VR” Content?

-Not only are professionals creating VR movies that sell for seven figures at the Sundance film festival, but the everyday person can create there own VR content with VR apps like Google Tiltbrush, Google Blocks, and Mindshow.
-Google also introduced Poly, a site for people to download 3D objects and scenes that was “built from the ground up with AR and VR development in mind”.
+Not only are professionals creating VR movies that sell for seven figures at the Sundance film festival, but the everyday person can create their own VR content with VR apps like Google Tiltbrush, Google Blocks, and Mindshow.
+Google also introduced Poly, a site for people to download 3D objects and scenes “built from the ground up with AR and VR development in mind.”
 I even have friends that started their own podcasts using Facebook Spaces.